Cairath/Oxygen-Not-Included-Modding/doc/01.Basics/02.Mod Structure/sections/UserMod2.md

 Easy enough, right?
 The game will discover this file and treat your mod a bit differently.
 If you want to customize this loading, see below.

 ### OnLoad Method
 The most-used method on this class will be the `OnLoad` method, which is invoked when your mod DLL is loaded by the game.
 This is great if you want to execute code at load-time, such as code before/after patching or controlling patches conditionally.
-This is optional, but a
+If not specified, the game will simply apply all patches for you.

 Let's add a new method to our class:
 ```cs